 ZEV Purchase Exemption Application.
-Fleet owners may request an exemption as specified in sections 2013.1(f)(4) or 2013.6(g)(5) to purchase a new ICE vehicle of the same configuration as an ICE vehicle being replaced as specified in section 2013.2(d)(2)(A)1.
-If approved, fleet owners must place their new ICE vehicle orders within 1 year from the date the exemption is granted.
-The fleet owner must submit information specified in (A) and (B) below by email to TRUCRS@arb.ca.gov.
-The Executive Officer will rely on the information submitted in sections 2013.2(d)(2)(A) and (B) and their good engineering and business judgement to determine if the information establishes that the criteria specified in sections 2013.2(d)(2)(C) through (G) are met:
+Fleet owners may request an exemption as specified in sections 2013.1(f)(4) or 2013.6(f)(5) to purchase a new ICE vehicle as specified in section 2013.2(d)(2)(A).
+If approved, fleet owners shall place their new ICE vehicle orders in the calendar year indicated in their application.
+The fleet owner shall submit information specified in (A) and (B) below by email to TRUCRS@arb.ca.gov.
+The Executive Officer shall rely on the information submitted in sections 2013.2(d)(2)(A) and (B) and their good engineering judgement to determine if the information establishes that the criteria specified in sections 2013.2(d)(2)(C) through (G) are met:

-Fleet owners must submit the TRUCRS identification number for the fleet, and the following information about the vehicle configuration of the existing ICE vehicle being replaced.
-Until January 1, 2027, if using the ZEV Purchase Schedule of section 2013.1, submit the number of ICE vehicle and number of ZEV and NZEV purchases already placed and planned during the calendar year, and indicate whether any of the ICE vehicle purchases are being purchased with an exemption and include the name of the exemption for which it is eligible or has already been granted:
+Fleet owners shall submit the TRUCRS identification number for the fleet, the compliance year for which the exemption is applicable, and the following information about the vehicle configuration to be purchased specified in sections 2013.2 (d)(2)(A)1. through 3:

-Make, model, weight class, body configuration, whether the vehicle has a crew cab, cabover, or all-wheel drive, VIN, and clear and legible photographs of the entire left and right sides of the vehicle with doors closed showing the vehicle’s body configuration;
+Weight class, body configuration, whether the vehicle has a crew cab, cabover, or all-wheel drive, and a clear image of the ICE vehicle configuration to be purchased showing the body configuration;

 A list of any frame attachments other than the body itself necessary to support or perform the primary intended function of the vehicle.
 Examples of frame attachments include rail wheels and stabilizing outriggers; and

-The make and model of the body equipped on the vehicle, if applicable.
+The make and model of the body on the vehicle, if applicable.
+If the body does not have a make and model, describe the body and its needed specifications to perform the vehicle’s primary intended function.

-Fleet owners must also submit documentation from two or more manufacturers or authorized dealers that offer for sale a ZEV or NZEV chassis, or a complete ZEV or NZEV, in the same or next higher weight class as the ICE vehicle being replaced (except for Class 8 vehicles, which must only be in the same weight class).
-The documentation must state the manufacturer or authorized dealer does not offer for sale a ZEV or a NZEV in the same or next higher weight class and of the same body configuration as the ICE vehicle being replaced.
+Fleet owners shall also submit documentation from two or more manufacturers or authorized dealers that offer for sale a ZEV or NZEV chassis, or a complete ZEV or NZEV, in the same or next higher weight class as the ICE vehicle being purchased (except for Class 8 vehicles, which shall only be in the same weight class).
+The documentation shall state the manufacturer or authorized dealer does not offer for sale a ZEV or NZEV chassis or complete vehicle in the same or next higher weight class and of the same body configuration as the ICE vehicle being purchased.
 If there are no manufacturers or dealers offering ZEV or NZEV chassis of the same or next higher weight class, the statements can come from other ICE vehicle manufacturers or dealers.